Skip to main content

 • Communication Module — Handles the asynchronous serial communication (UART over USB) between the PC and the STM32 microcontroller.
 It uses DMA and ring buffers (via heapless) to safely store incoming coordinate commands without risking memory overflow or dynamic allocation crashes.

 • Motion Control Module — The core logical component.
 It reads the target coordinates and applies Bresenham's line algorithm to determine the exact sequence of steps for the X and Y motors.
-It configures the MCU's hardware timers to generate precise microsecond pulses sent to the STEP and DIR pins of the A4988 drivers.
+Since 28BYJ-48 motors require sequential coil activation, this module cycles through a defined boolean matrix (step sequence) and sets the appropriate STM32 GPIO pins HIGH/LOW to drive the ULN2003 inputs.

 • Toolhead Module — Controls the Z-axis actuation.
-It uses a hardware timer configured for PWM signal generation to rotate the SG90 micro servo, effectively lifting or dropping the pen onto the paper at the start or end of a drawing path.
+It reuses the stepper motor task logic to drive a third 28BYJ-48 motor, effectively turning a mechanical gear to lift or drop the pen onto the paper at the start or end of a drawing path.

 Log